 The problem is at this point, your inventory has already become disorganized and could be having a negative impact on your bottom line.

-For all fledgling companies, this is the last thing you need.
+For all fledgling companies, this is the last thing that’s needed.
 Always prioritize an inventory management system and implement it before you launch your business.

 Inventory Management Isn’t Needed For Forecasting